IMvision12/keras-vision-models/README.md

 <h3><b>🧩 Object Detection </b></h3>

-> **Note on Pretrained for YOLO Weights:**
-> This library (`kvmm`) is licensed under **Apache-2.0**.
-> We provide pure Keras implementations of vision models such as YOLO.
+Note For YOLO Weights:

-> **We do not redistribute Ultralytics weights.**
+We do **not** redistribute Ultralytics pretrained weights.
-> Instead, a conversion script is included so users may port official Ultralytics weights for personal or research use, subject to the [Ultralytics AGPL-3.0 license](https://github.com/ultralytics/ultralytics/blob/main/LICENSE).
->
+If you wish to use official Ultralytics weights, you can convert them with the provided script.
+Such weights remain under the Ultralytics [AGPL-3.0 license](https://github.com/ultralytics/ultralytics/blob/main/LICENSE).
 #### 🛠️ Basic Usage

 ```python